 It’s that special time of year where the sun sets earlier, the weather gets a little cooler, and you’re able to purchase a Pumpkin Spice Latte from Starbucks.

 Yep, it’s that glorious time of Halloween!
-Costume stores take residence inside the empty Circuit Cities or Border’s Bookstores.
-Suddenly you find yourself wondering what parties you’ll go to, does Halloween fall on a workday?, should you get the next day off, and… what the hell are you going to dress up as?
+Costume stores take up residence inside the defunct Border’s Bookstores or other shops.
+Suddenly you find yourself wondering, “What are your plans,” or “Does Halloween fall on a workday,” and maybe if you’re a HUGE fan, “Should I get the next day off?”
+But I think the ultimate question is, “What the hell am I going to dress up as?”

 “But Mom!
 I didn’t want to be Belle when she’s a peasant!
 I wanted to wear the golden gown!
 You know, when she looks like a princess and not the town weirdo-bookworm?”
 Oh, wait… how fitting.
 Crap.